-Upon entering the Salle Alfred-Pellan at the Maison des Arts des Laval, a large mural of sutured concrete covered in swirling groups meets the viewer’s gaze.
+Upon entering the Salle Alfred-Pellan at the Maison des Arts de Laval, a large mural of sutured concrete covered in swirling groups meets the viewer’s gaze.
 Details emerge such as drawn rifles and small tanks.
-It becomes clear that many of the figures arrayed along an arcing line are in fact hanged and that masses of figures painted in green are containing and, in places, attacking other figures painted in blue.

 If you’ve yet to hear of local performance artist Chun Hua Catherine (Cat) Dong, let me introduce you.
 Cat, originally from China, was schooled at Emily Carr and holds an MFA from Concordia.
 Her performances have spanned the globe—from Lithuania to Italy to Germany—and her work has been exhibited in North America, Europe and Asia.

 People need art.
 Buildings need art.
 Montreal architect Naomi Lane has just launched a consulting enterprise dedicated to linking up new spaces with creative people.
 She’s…

 ART.
 NEIGHBOURHOOD.
 This is decidedly the most literal season.
 Though we can call it Autumn, we know it as Fall or Fall-time.